 Monica was born in 1954.
 She is Swedish and lives in Sweden.
 She was first elected as a Director at a shareholders' meeting on 18 March 2010.
-She is not a shareholder in Arion Bank hf.
+She is not a shareholder of Arion Bank and is an independent Director.
+Monica is also Chairman of the Board Credit Committee.

-Monica graduated as an economist from the Stockholm School of Economics in 1976.
+Monica graduated in economics from the Stockholm School of Economics in 1976.
 She worked at Skandinaviska Enskilda Banken (now SEB) from 1977 to 2001.
-Monica held various positions at SEB in retail banking.
+Monica held various positions at SEB in marketing and commercial banking.
 She became a member of the Group Executive Committee and Group Management in 1995 and became deputy CEO in 1997.
-She became a deputy member of the board of directors at the same time.
+She became an alternate member of the board of directors at the same time.
 Monica left SEB in 2001.
 Since then she has built a career around board assignments.

-She currently serves on the board of a number of companies and non-profit organisations, some of which she chairs.
+She currently sits on the board of numerous companies and non-profit organizations and is the chairman of several of them.